 Aquinas observed also, that ‘….it seems odd that the Universe would just be floating there without any relation to an intelligible order within it, that could indicate why it is as it is.’
 We find physical order from the smallest, (that is the sub-atomic particles, which comprise the essence of matter), to the greatest of entities in the macrocosm (the planets, stars and galaxies), which epitomise the much popularised, orderly complexities of the vast physical Universe.

-The one simple and characteristic example for the physical order in the Universe is how stars born and maintain their size for a seemingly end-less life: Stars born by the accretion of inter-galactic gas and dust, but mostly by hydrogen gas.
-The force of gravity holds these enormous mass of gas and other material in an infant star, together.
+The one simple and characteristic example for the physical order in the Universe is how stars born and maintain their size for a seemingly end-less life: Stars born by the accretion of inter-galactic gas and dust, but mostly hydrogen gas.
+This initial stage is the effect of electromagnetic forces on the minor particles.
+Once these particles agglomerate to larger dimensions, the force of gravity takes over and holds these enormous masses of gas and other material in an infant star, together.

-The inward pressure gradually increasing, in proportion with the increasing mass of the spinning star.
-The pressure and heat generated by gravity becomes ultimately so enormous that it triggers nuclear fusion reaction within the core of the young star; and a new star is born.
+The inward pressure caused by the force of gravity gradually increasing, in proportion with the increasing mass of the spinning star.
+The pressure and heat thus generated becomes ultimately so enormous that it triggers nuclear fusion reaction within the core of the young star; and finally, a new star is born.